morfredus/ESP32-Diagnostic/docs/ARCHITECTURE.md

 - Exports stream from the microcontroller; no external storage is required.

 ## Extensibility guidelines
-- Add new diagnostics by extending the scheduler in `ESP32-Diagnostic.ino` and exposing minimal REST endpoints.
+- Add new diagnostics by extending the scheduler in `src/main.cpp` and exposing minimal REST endpoints.
-- Keep translation keys consistent between FR and EN entries.
+- Keep translation keys consistent between FR and EN entries in `include/languages.h`.
 - Avoid blocking calls in the main loop; prefer asynchronous scheduling to maintain web responsiveness.